-- Subject to the stated investment objective of the Scheme, the Scheme propose to invest predominantly in equity and equity related securities.
-Equity instruments by nature are volatile and prone to price fluctuations on a daily basis due to both macro and micro factors. - Trading volumes, settlement periods and transfer procedures may restrict the liquidity of these investments.
+- The Scheme proposes to invest in equity and equity related securities of companies engaged in financial services businesses.
+Equity and Equity related instruments by nature are volatile and prone to price fluctuations on a daily basis due to both macro and micro factors.
+This may have adverse impact on individual securities/sector and consequently on the NAV of the scheme.
+HSBC Financial Services fund being a sectoral fund may have concentrated exposures as compared to other diversified equity funds. - Trading volumes, settlement periods and transfer procedures may restrict the liquidity of these investments.
 Different segments of financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
-The inability of the Scheme to make intended securities' purchases due to settlement problems could cause the Scheme to miss certain investment opportunities. - Investments in equity and equity related securities involve a degree of risks and investors should not invest in the Scheme unless they can afford to take the risk of losing their investment. - The liquidity and valuation of the Scheme's investments due to its holdings of unlisted securities may be affected if they have to be sold prior to the target date of disinvestment. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors, including put options. - To the extent the assets of the Scheme are invested in overseas financial assets, there may be risks associated with currency movements, restrictions on repatriation and transaction procedures in overseas market.
-Further, the repatriation of capital to India may also be hampered by changes in regulations or political circumstances as well as the application to it of other restrictions on investment.
-In addition, country risks would include events such as introduction of extraordinary exchange controls, economic deterioration, bi-lateral conflict leading to immobilization of the overseas financial assets and the prevalent tax laws of the respective jurisdiction for execution of trades or otherwise. - As the Fund may invest in securities which are denominated in foreign currencies (e.g. US Dollars), fluctuations in the exchange rates of these foreign currencies may have an impact on the income and value of the fund.
-The investment manager in India may hedge the currency risk based on his view on the forex markets. - As the scheme may invest in stocks of different countries, the portfolio shall be exposed to the political, economic and social risks with respect to each country.
+The inability of the Scheme to make intended securities' purchases due to settlement problems could cause the Scheme to miss certain investment opportunities. - Investments in equity and equity related securities involve a degree of risks and investors should not invest in the Scheme unless they can afford to take the risk of losing their investment. - The liquidity and valuation of the Scheme's investments due to its holdings of unlisted securities may be affected if they have to be sold prior to the target date of disinvestment. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors, including put options. - As the scheme may invest in stocks of different countries, the portfolio shall be exposed to the political, economic and social risks with respect to each country.
 However, the investment manager shall ensure that his exposure to each country is limited so that the portfolio is not exposed to one country.
-Investments in various economies will also diversify and reduce this risk. - The fund will be exposed to settlement risk, as different countries have different settlement periods. - The Scheme may also use various derivative products from time to time, as would be available and permitted by SEBI, in an attempt to protect the value of the portfolio and enhance Unitholders' interest.
+Investments in various economies will also diversify and reduce this risk. - The fund will be exposed to settlement risk, as different countries have different settlement periods. - Scheme's performance may differ from the benchmark index to the extent of the investments held in the debt segment, as per the investment pattern indicated under normal circumstances. - HSBC Financial Services Fund is a sectoral fund that will be required to maintain a minimum exposure of 80% of net assets in Equities & Equity related securities of companies engaged in financial services businesses.
+The Scheme will remain invested in the financial services sector regardless of the fundamental outlook, macroeconomic, environment, liquidity/prospects of the companies in this sector.
+This may result in volatility in scheme performance depending on outlook for the financial services sector. - Liquidity risk can be defined as inability of the fund manager to exit securities at their fair value in the secondary market whenever there is a need to generate cash.
+Equity and equity related instruments are subject to liquidity risk.
+Liquidity risk is generally observed to be elevated in mid and small cap stocks than in large cap stocks.
+The liquidity of a fund is a function solely of the market liquidity of the fund's underlying assets.
+It must be understood that the